Dog Color Genetics Summary: Genes & Alleles Overview

 It does not cause a pattern, it only affects the color of eumelanin in any pattern with eumelanin.

-Diluted black pigment (B/- d/d) is blue.
+Diluted black pigment (B/- d/d) is called blue in most breeds.

 Dog Color Coat Genes Overview blue B dd